Modern Embedded C++ Tutorial: Common Compiler Flags Guide

 In embedded systems, -Ofast enables -ffast-math.
 This can lead to:

-- Precision loss: To speed up execution, the compiler might ignore extremely small floating-point errors.
+- Loss of Precision: To speed up execution, the compiler might ignore tiny floating-point errors.

-- Reordering operations: This can lead to unstable results in certain algorithms.
+- Reordering Operations: This can lead to unstable results in some algorithms.

-Recommendation: Unless you are doing pure digital signal processing (DSP) and have complete control over precision, always stick to using -Os or -O2.
+Recommendation: Unless you are doing pure digital signal processing (DSP) and have full control over precision, always stick to -O2 or -Os.